esplito/coding-notes/testing-accessibility/3-manual-accessibility-testing/notes.md

 #### Labeling a form without a visible label

-It's always best to have a visible label for a form, but there are situations and designs where you might not have that option.
+>It's always best to have a visible label for a form, but there are situations and designs where you might not have that option.
 There are a couple different ways you could go about working through this scenario:
+>

--   Use  `aria-label`  on the input itself.
+>-   Use  `aria-label`  on the input itself.
--   Add a paired  `<label>`  element with a custom  `visually-hidden`  (but rendered) CSS class.
+>-   Add a paired  `<label>`  element with a custom  `visually-hidden`  (but rendered) CSS class.

 ## Useful resources
 - [WebAIM mailing list](https://webaim.org/discussion/)